-How to Wash Gardening Gloves
+How to Wash and Care for Gardening Gloves

 The Spruce / Sanja Kostic

-Gardening gloves can be made from leather, cotton, latex, neoprene, synthetic materials, or a combination of fabrics.
-How you wash them depends on the glove material.
-While no real gardener has pristinely clean gloves, you should wash gardening gloves thoroughly after handling chemicals or diseased plants to prevent spreading the problem and to help the gloves last.
+The most often used tools in the garden are the gardener's hands.
+To protect them from thorns, chemicals, and the need for daily manicures, we use gardening gloves.
+Gardening gloves can be made from leather, cotton, rubber (including latex or neoprene), or a combination of fabrics and other synthetic materials.
+How you wash them depends on the glove's material.
+While no real gardener has pristinely clean gloves, you should know how to wash garden gloves thoroughly after handling chemicals or diseased plants to prevent the spreading of the problem and to help the gloves last.

 What You'll Need